ElisabethHolm/Tocco/README.md

 - Sculpting engine tests are located in `ToccoTests/` and can be run with `⌘U`.
 - AR functionality and hand-tracking interactions must be tested on a physical device.
-- See `docs/UserTestingProtocol.md` for the usability testing procedure.

 ---